newle/newle.github.io/14e English Interview.md

 1. Hi XXX, could you plz introduce yourself, focus on the latest few years experiences.
+    34  13years ago.

-2. What was the most challenging task in your past jobs?
+3. What was the most challenging task in your past jobs?

-3. How to implement A/B test?
+4. How to implement A/B test?
 What is the actual scenario?

 4. Could you please give an example to explain your data-driven approach?